MRI causes Failed Back Surgery | Positive Spinal MRI readings in pain negative patients

 What did the doctors conclude?

-- Patients with symptomatic lumbar-disk herniation at baseline who were treated with either surgery or conservative treatment and followed for 1 year, the presence of disk herniation on MRI at 1-year follow-up did not distinguish patients with a favorable clinical outcome from those with an unfavorable outcome.Even in the acute setting of sciatica, evidence for the diagnostic accuracy of MRI is not conclusive.2
+- Patients with symptomatic lumbar-disc herniation at baseline who were treated with either surgery or conservative treatment and followed for 1 year, the presence of disc herniation on MRI at 1-year follow-up did not distinguish patients with a favorable clinical outcome from those with an unfavorable outcome.Even in the acute setting of sciatica, evidence for the diagnostic accuracy of MRI is not conclusive.(4)

 Despite this evidence, patients are lead to believe that the MRI is the final truth.

-In a recent study, doctors found that a surprisingly high percentage of patients have misconceptions regarding their MRI diagnosis and their treatment of lumbar spondylosis (degenerative – osteoarthritic changes in the spine).
+In a recent study, from Wayne State University School of Medicine in the Journal of neurosurgery.
+Spine, doctors found that a surprisingly high percentage of patients have misconceptions regarding their MRI diagnosis and their treatment of lumbar spondylosis (degenerative – osteoarthritic changes in the spine).